Hindustani grammar: Mood & aspects

-Hindustani has three aspects, Habitual aspect, Perfective Aspect and the Progressive Aspect.
+Hindustani has three aspects: habitual aspect, perfective aspect and the progressive aspect.
 To construct the progressive aspect and forms, Hindustani makes use of the progressive participle rahā which is derived from the verb rahnā ("to stay" or "to remain").
-Unlike English and many other Indo-European languages, Hindustani does differentiate between Continuous and the Progressive aspects.
-So, for e.g. the sentence "maĩ śarṭ pahan rahā hū̃" will always translate as "I am (in the process) of wearing a shirt." and it can never be used to mean "I am (already) wearing a shirt.".
-In English, however, "I am wearing a shirt." can be used to mean both the idea of progressive action and a continuous action.
+Unlike English and many other Indo-European languages, Hindustani does differentiate between continuous and the progressive aspects.
+So, for example the sentence maĩ śarṭ pahan rahā hū̃ will always translate as "I am (in the process) of wearing a shirt" and it can never be used to mean "I am (already) wearing a shirt".
+In English, however, "I am wearing a shirt" can be used to mean both the idea of progressive action and a continuous action.
 To convey the continuous state of an action the perfective adjectival participle is employed.
-So, "I am (already) wearing a shirt." translates into Hindustani as "maĩ śarṭ pahnā huā hū̃."
+So, "I am (already) wearing a shirt" translates into Hindustani as maĩ śarṭ pahnā huā hū̃.
 All the personal compound forms of the verb karnā (to do) in all three aspects and all the grammatical moods are shown in the table below: